-Comments 7. is able to accept and implement constructive criticism Comments 1 0 2 0 3 0 4 0 5 8710.2000.9.10I,10J, 10K 8. makes appropriate self-evaluations of teaching Comments 1 0 2 0 3 0 4 0 5 8710.2000.9.10B, 10G, 10H 9. uses classroom observation, information about students, and research as sources Comments for evaluating the outcomes of teaching and learning and as a basis for reflecting on and revising practice 1 2 3 3 4 5 8710,2000,9.10H

-Standard 10: Collaboration, Ethics, and Relationships Standard 10: Collaboration, Ethics, and Relationships 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community Comments demonstrates effective oral and written communication with parents/caregivers, co- Comments 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 2 3 4 5 8710.2000.10.11 G, 11 H, 11I, 11K Comments 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 Comments 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 2 3 4 5 8710.2000.10.11 G, 11 H, 11I, 11K 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 Comments 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 Comments
+Comments 7. is able to accept and implement constructive criticism Comments 1 2 3 4 5 8710.2000.9.10J,10K 8. makes appropriate self-evaluations of teaching Comments 1 0 2 0 3 0 4 0 5 8710.2000.9.10B, 10G, 10H 9. uses classroom observation, information about students, and research as sources Comments for evaluating the outcomes of teaching and learning and as a basis for reflecting on and revising practice 1 0 2 0 3 0 4 0 5 07.02000.5.01 0.02003.01 Standard 10: Collaboration, Ethics, and Relationships Comments Standard 10: Collaboration, Ethics, and Relationships 1. demonstrates effective oral and written communication with parents/caregivers, co- Comments Standard 10: Collaboration, Ethics, and Relationships 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community Comments Standard 10: Collaboration, Ethics, and Relationships 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 Comments Standard 10: Collaboration, Ethics, and Relationships 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 2 3 4 5 5 8710.2000.10.11 G, 11 H, 11I, 11K Standard 10: Collaboration, Ethics, and Relationships 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 Standard 10: Collaboration, Ethics, and Relationships 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 Standard 10: Collaboration, Ethics, and Relationships 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 Standard 10: Collaboration, Ethics, and Relationships 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 Standard 10: Collaboration, Ethics, and Relationships 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 Comments Standard 10: Collaboration, Ethics, and Relationships 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 Comments Standard 10: Collaboration, Ethics, and Relationships 1. demonstrates effective oral and written communication with parents/caregivers, coworkers, and the community 1 Comments